Read about our 2022 Policy Priorities

 - We recognize that our agricultural system in the United States was from its very beginning built on racism, injustice and exploitation, which continue today in many forms.
 We must address both the historic impact of this injustice and the ways it is shaping our agricultural system today.

 - It takes a movement.
 We collaborate with other organizations and coalitions to build critical mass for positive change.

-Check out the links below to read more about specific policies and campaigns that RAFI-USA is working on!
+Check out the links below to read more about specific policies & campaigns RAFI-USA is working on!

 - Our 2019 Stand With Farm Families Campaign advocated for rules to protect contract livestock farmers.